Black Spots on Pothos Leaves? (5 Causes and Solutions)

 4. Pests

-Pests can also cause black spots on pothos leaves.
+Pests can also be the reason behind black spots on leaves.

-Aphids, mealybugs, and spider mites are all common pests that can infest pothos plants.
+Aphids, mealybugs, scale insects, and spider mites are all common pests that can infest pothos plants.

-These pests suck the sap from the affected plants’ leaves, stems, and flowers.
+These insects suck the sap from the affected plants’ leaves, stems, and flowers.

-This can cause the Pothos leaves to turn brown or yellow and eventually die.
+This can cause the Pothos foliage to turn brown or yellow and eventually die.

 Pests can also spread diseases, so getting rid of them as soon as possible is essential.